KnightsOfMagrathea/KOMDocs/warcraftlogs.md

 If you look further down the page, you can see the “Damage Done By Source” and “Healing Done By Source” sections.
 These sections are what people most frequently come to Warcraft logs for.
 You can click on the “Damage Done” and “Healing Done” tabs at the top for more detailed tables.
-Lets click into the [“Healing Done” section](https://www.warcraftlogs.com/reports/tDvxKpm7n6aGyNgJ#fight=8&type=healing) and get a better look at these stats.